 There are three types of exclusion.
 These are:

-- Lunch time exclusions (may not be more than 90 in a school year).
+- Lunch time exclusions

 - Fixed period exclusions last for a specific number of days (cannot be longer than 45 days in the school year).

 - Permanent exclusion means that a child may not be allowed to go back to the school again, unless he/she is reinstated by a meeting of the Discipline Committee.